drewfx/magento-2-notes/certification_questions/questions.md

 #### Final price in product view, what calculations.
+* Final price is a column for a product, it is the minimum price of many prices.

 #### How to add manufacturer image on each product in checkout cart